psych252/psych252book/docs/17-linear_mixed_effects_models1.md

 data:  df.original$value[df.original$condition == "1"] and df.original$value[df.original$condition == "2"]
 t = -10.231, df = 19, p-value = 3.636e-09
-alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval:
+alternative hypothesis: true mean difference is not equal to 0 95 percent confidence interval:
  -0.2401340 -0.1585717
 sample estimates:
-mean of the differences
+mean difference
      -0.1993528
 ```

 But, unlike in the paired samples t-test, the linear mixed effects model explicitly models the variation between participants, and it's a much more flexible approach for modeling dependence in data.